AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-02-reusing-existing-bpa-content/quizz.md

 </details>

-## :small_red_triangle_down: To be able to share an SAP Build Process Automation project with another developer, you always have to re-create the initial project.
+## 💮 To be able to share an SAP Build Process Automation project with another developer, you always have to re-create the initial project.

 _Choose the correct answer._